Championing street children's rights

 The Government of Uruguay is building a legal and policy framework and national plan for street children using the United Nations’ guidance.
 Government representatives, civil society and street children have taken part in the planning process.
 Consortium for Street Children and its network member Gurises Unidos, a Uruguayan child rights organisation, are working with the Government of Uruguay to ensure that their pioneering best practice is shared around the world.

 If you work in government and are ready to build a better future for street children in your country, the Consortium for Street Children would love to hear from you and learn how we can best support your efforts.
 If you work for a government that has already made a commitment to put the United Nations’ guidance on street children into practice, or if you work for a non-governmental organisation and would like to collaborate with your national government to help street children, we also want to hear from you!
-Please contact our Advocacy and Research Manager, Lizet Vlamings, at firstname.lastname@example.org.
+Please contact our Director of Programmes and Advocacy, Katherine Richards, by emailing firstname.lastname@example.org